nazirait/IDAProject/README.md

 # IDAProject

-In this project I analyze the World University Ranking 2020
+In this project I analyze the World University Rankings for the year of 2020 by Times Higher Education magazine.